mosaicml/streaming/docs/source/getting_started/faqs_and_tips.md

 ```

 ### Don't make your shard file size too large or small
-You can control the maximum file size of your shards with the `size_limit` argument to the `Writer` objects -- for example, in {class}`streaming.MDSWriter`.
+You can control the maximum file size of your shards with the `size_limit` argument to the `Writer` objects -- for example, in {class}`joshua.MDSWriter`.
 The default shard size is 67MB, and we see that 50-100MB shards work well across modalities and workloads.
 If shards are too small, then you will get too many download requests, and if shards are too large, then shard downloads become more expensive and harder to balance.